Insights · Analytics

 Quality Gates

-3. Outlier Removal – Rolling median + IQR filter for HRV, resting pulse, temperature.
+3. Outlier Removal – Apply a rolling median plus IQR filter for HRV, resting pulse, and temperature.
+This removes spikes caused by sensor artifacts without flattening real trends.

 Manual Overrides

-• Mark nights with poor fit directly in the app.
+• Mark nights with poor sensor fit directly in the app.
+One flagged night prevents a false trend in your weekly average.

 Sync with Biomarkers